 The Traffic Bureau investigates all reported traffic collisions that occur in the City.
 When an initial report is taken at the scene by patrol officers, it is forwarded to the Traffic Bureau for further investigation.
 The Traffic Bureau also identifies areas in the city where an abnormal amount of collisions and vehicle code violations take place.
 These areas are evaluated to determine if a change can be made to reduce the number of collisions and violations.
 The Bureau may also implement heavy traffic enforcement to reduce these collisions and violations.
 The Traffic Bureau is also responsible for scheduling and deploying DUI checkpoints and/or DUI saturation patrols.

 Recruitment and Training Bureau

-The Administrative Services Division, under the direct command of the Chief of Police, is responsible for overseeing the Department’s policies and procedures, providing the internal and external communication regarding Department matters and events.
+The Administrative Services Division, under the direct command of the Chief of Police, is responsible for overseeing the Department’s policies and procedures, providing internal and external communication regarding department matters and events.
 The Personnel and Training Bureau ensures that all officers are receiving updated training according to POST standards allowing our department to have the best-trained officers we can provide to our community.
-This bureau also deals with the hiring and backgrounds for all employment applicants for our Department.
+This bureau also deals with the hiring and backgrounds of all employment applicants for our Department.